Ross Oke – Urban Forest Biodiversity Program / One Million Trees Program

-Although a series of wildlife reserves are already established in the Adelaide region, there remains a major challenge to extend these natural areas by including private land, creeklines, council reserves and other open space.
+Although a series of wildlife reserves are already established in the Adelaide region, there remains a major challenge to extend these natural areas by including private land, creek lines, council reserves and other open spaces.
 Street trees and garden plantings can also play a significant role.

 Focus on Priority Sites

 The first priority for the UFBP is to protect what remains of the native flora and fauna of Adelaide.
 The goal is to work by identifying habitats of the highest priority for conservation, then identifying threats to the conservation of these areas, and addressing those threats in the most effective way.
 This may involve weed removal, fencing, changing management practices, buffering, linking and broad-scale revegetation using local native species.